QuangNgo1012/angry_birds_project/Meeting-notes.md

 The team is building the basic feature of the game at the moment.

 ### TODOs
-1. Next meetings will be on 22/11/2022
+1. Next meetings will be on 29/11/2022
-2. Try to build the basic features.
+2. Try to finish build the basic features.